 - Consider increasing depths and/or heights or cupboards and/or benches in order to create more storage and/or working space if needed

 Quite a lot of our frequently asked questions are on kitchen measurements.
 So we thought we would give a helping hand by providing some of the standard sizes.
-Use the following Australian Standard Measurements as a guide and always check with manufacturers and designers to confirm before proceeding with building or modifying.
+Use the following Australian Standard Measurements as a guide only and always check with manufacturers and designers to confirm before proceeding with building or modifying.

 Benchtop Height